wesleytian/wesleytian.com/posts/startup.md

 <a name="reason7"></a>
 ### Reason 7. <strike>No clear career growth trajectory</strike> You grow your career by growing the company

 There is indeed no clear career growth trajectory at early-stage startups like at big companies.
-There aren't bi-annual performance reviews that you try to pass (I've heard of people that even try to game these through playing politics) to get promoted to E4 or L5.
+There aren't bi-annual performance reviews that you try to pass to get promoted to E4 or L5.
+I've heard of people that even try to game these through playing politics.

-However, you can grow your career exponentially faster than at a larger company by growing the company.
-Suppose you help create engineering processes that reduce the number of outages and, in effect, increase revenue.
-In that case, you'll have developed more skills to talk about during an interview than if you had worked at a bigger company.

-Thus, instead of growing your career by being promoted to L4/E5, grow the company by increasing revenue and achieving scale.
-It becomes more straightforward if you look at it in terms of KPIs.
+However, you can grow your career exponentially faster than at a larger company by growing the company at a similar rate.
+Thus, instead of growing your career by being promoted to L4/E5, grow the company by increasing revenue and outperforming KPIs.
 For example, a goal for you could be to raise a Series A by achieving 80K MRR.
-You can do this by improving processes or building a bug-free feature.
+By improving processes or building a bug-free feature, you can help retain a customer or bring on a new one.
 When you interview for your next position, you'll be able to describe precisely how and what you learned to scale your company.
+As we move towards a more [skill-based and not title-based labor market](https://www.weforum.org/agenda/2019/07/skills-not-job-titles-are-the-new-metric-for-the-labour-market/), these skills that you pick up will come in handy, especially if you're interested in startups.

 **Takeaway:** Join a startup if you want to gain skills related to entrepreneurship, don't join a startup if your goal is to climb neatly placed titles.